-It’s several new hilarious blog posts from: The Australianadians And A ‘Van Named “Fluffy.”
+It’s a new hilarious blog posts from: The Australianadians And A ‘Van Named “Fluffy.”
 Complete with beautiful pictures of their travels, a Canadian and an Australian travel Australia and share their adventures and misadventures along the way.
-The new blogs include: